jengelh/g-manual/index.rst

 3. Package manager setup
 ========================

-Visit ``download.grommunio.com`` to get an idea of the list of platforms for which pre-built packages have been made available.
-Even though different distribution projects may use the same archive format (RPM, DEB, etc.) or repository metadata formats (rpm-md, apt), do not use a repository which does not exactly match your system.
+Visit `<https://download.grommunio.com>`_ to get an idea of the list of platforms for which pre-built packages have been made available.
+Even though different operating systems may use the same archive format (RPM, DEB, etc.) or repository metadata formats (rpm-md, apt), do not use a repository which does not exactly match your system.
 Do not use Debian packages for an Ubuntu system or vice-versa.
 Do not use openSUSE packages for a Fedora system or vice-versa.